 performers

-Yumi Hwang-Williams, Concertmaster of the Colorado Symphony since 2000, is an American violinist of exceptional musicianship who is recognized for both her stylish performances of the classics and her commitment to the works of present-day composers.
-Strings Magazine calls her “a modern Prometheus” and Yumi’s interpretations of concertos by Thomas Adés, Aaron Jay Kernis, Michael Daugherty, Christopher Rouse have earned her critical acclaim.
-Daniel Kellogg’s Rising Phoenix was composed for Yumi and premiered with the Colorado Symphony in 2016.
-A world-premier commission of a Double Concerto with percussionist Svet Stoyanov by Christopher Theofanidas is scheduled for spring of 2026.
+Yumi Hwang-Williams, concertmaster of the Colorado Symphony since 2000, is an American violinist of exceptional musicianship.
+Strings Magazine calls her “a modern Prometheus,” and Yumi’s interpretations of concertos by Thomas Adés, Aaron Jay Kernis, Michael Daugherty, and Christopher Rouse have earned her critical acclaim.
+Daniel Kellogg’s Rising Phoenix was composed for Yumi, which she premiered with the Colorado Symphony in 2016.